shippy/shippy.github.io/src/content/blog/2024/openai-swarm-vs-autogen.md

 Swarm is a great educational tool to build a multi-agent system from scratch, allowing you to understand each bit.
 AutoGen, however, has taken the lessons learned from that endeavor and implemented them in a way that's more flexible and more powerful.
 Consequently, this is not really a fair comparison.

 I'll be watching the development of Swarm with interest, though.
+(If there is any.)